TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-aadconnect-sync-aadconnectsetup-mooncake.md

 * Azure AD Connect provides two options for new installation: Express and customized.
 For details on both options, refer to article [Select which installation type to use for Azure AD Connect](https://docs.azure.cn/active-directory/hybrid/how-to-connect-install-select-installation).

-* To understand the pre-requisites for installing Azure AD Connect, refer to article [Prerequisites for Azure AD Connect](https://docs.azure.cn/active-directory/hybrid/how-to-connect-install-prerequisites).
+* To understand the prerequisites for installing Azure AD Connect, refer to article [Prerequisites for Azure AD Connect](https://docs.azure.cn/active-directory/hybrid/how-to-connect-install-prerequisites).

 * To download the latest build of Azure AD Connect, click [here](https://www.microsoft.com/download/details.aspx?id=47594).